New Releases by G. B. Trudeau

 LEWSER!

 A mirthful and merciless skewering of the Trump administration from the senior statesman of political cartooning, Garry Trudeau.
 From the Pulitzer Prize-winning cartoonist whose acclaimed Yuge!: 30 Years of Doonesbury on Trump blew up the bestseller list, G.B.
-Trudeau''s third (and final?) collection of Doonesbury Trump cartoons takes readers through the dark heart of Trump''s presidency and into 2020 election mania.
-Including two years'' worth of original Doonesbury Sundays, full-color spreads, and 18 previously unpublished strips, the completion of Trudeau''s Trump trilogy arrives just as the 2020 election is in full swing.
+Trudeau's final installment of his Doonesbury Trump trilogy takes readers through the dark heart of Trump's presidency and into 2020 election mania.
+Including two years' worth of original Doonesbury Sundays, full-color spreads, and 18 previously unpublished strips, the presciently-titled Lewser buttons up our most recent long national nightmare just in time for Christmas.

 #SAD!